stewartjustinl/Project2Game/README.md

 ---
 ## Usage

-The game can be played [here](https://veph.itch.io/project-2) using the password 'dev'
+The game can be played [here](https://veph.itch.io/project-2) using the password 'dev'.
+You can also download the latest release from [Releases](https://github.com/stewartjustinl/Project2Game/releases).

 ---
 ## Level Generation